Should you wash new clothes before you wear them? Here's the Verdict!

-- Clothes are not always storage properly and trying on clothes allow lice to linger inside the fabric.
+- Clothes are not always stored properly and trying on clothes allow lice to linger inside the fabric.
 To make sure you safe and free of mites it important to wash or dry clean new clothes before wearing them.

 - New clothes contain material that is dyed with toxic chemicals that will cause dry, itchy and severe skin effect.
 It is important to wash first to eliminate a severe skin reaction.

-- New clothes are heavy soaked in chemicals to provide clothing with a permanent press effect and to hinder mildew development.
+- New clothes are heavy soaked in chemicals to provide clothing with a permanent-press effect and to hinder mildew development.